 PECO vs HEPA Filter

 There is a big difference between PECO and HEPA filters.
 A PECO filter destroys pollutants at a microscopic scale, including VOCs and micro-organisms.
 A HEPA filter on the other hand just arrests the particles.
 A PECO filter is much more efficient than a HEPA filter but also costs more.
 It removes particles as small as 0.1 nm.
 In other words a PECO filter can remove particles a 1000 times smaller than what a HEPA filter is capable of filtering.
 So, a PECO vs HEPA filter showdown is heavily tilted towards the former.

 PECO filter not only kills the micro-organisms but also renders their toxins harmless.
 These filters.
 This filter size here is definitely smaller than the size of a virus, so it can easily trap it.
 But as said, if your doors and windows are open, you need to keep the purifier running at all times.

 DOES A PECO FILTER KILLS VIRUSES AND BACTERIA?

 PECO filter by means of their powerful oxidizing properties eliminate bacteria and viruses.
 Every micro-organism is made of some proteins or lipids.
 The nanocatalyst on PECO filters disintegrates the building blocks of these pathogens.
+Hence, the answer is Yes!
+A PECO filter not just traps but also neutralizes virus and bacteria.
 Whatever remains of their ‘dead bodies’ is not of any harm to us.

 3. ULTRAVIOLET LIGHT (UV-C STERILIZING)